-If an overfunded single employer pension (defined benefit) plan is terminating and its participants and beneficiaries are on track to receive full benefits, the plan sponsor will likely ask if the excess is theirs.
+If a single employer overfunded pension plan is terminating and its participants and beneficiaries are on track to receive full benefits, the plan sponsor will likely ask if the excess is theirs.
 In other words, will the surplus revert to the plan sponsor?
 The answer is maybe.

 To determine how excess plan funds can be exhausted, which may include a reversion to the plan sponsor, there are 7 possibilities to consider.
 As always, the place to start with any retirement plan issue is to answer the question: what does the plan say?